ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/launch.rst

 .. launch info begin

 Almost there !
-Once you proceeded to the above installation steps, you can now run the following command in your terminal :
+Once you proceeded to the above installation steps, you can now run the following command in your terminal to run the project:

 .. code-block:: console